gabrielveliz/gabrielveliz/README.md

 ## About me
 - 🌱 Currently i'm learning Node JS.
-- 💬 you can ask me about web development with React, Jquery, Javascript, SQl and a litle of Node JS.
+- 💬 you can ask me about web development with React, Jquery, Javascript, SQl, Python for data analistcs and Node JS.
 - 📫 Send me a message at gvelizzuniga@gmail.com if you would like contact me.
-- 😄 Pronouns: I identify as a man, because my parents taught me that, but my mind is open and I believe that people can choose their gender without anyone being able to argue with them.
+- 😄 Pronouns: I identify as a man.

 ## Featured projects
 - IP Address Tracker (https://ip-address-tracker-six-rose.vercel.app/) repository: https://github.com/gabrielveliz/ip-address-tracker